To Travel Responsibly or not to Travel, That Is The Question!

 Is the place where we stay allowing recycling?

 We can also raise our voice and ask for local hosts what they should provide us if they don’t.
-It can be as easy as that: just tell the host what is missing.
+It can be as easy as that: just tell the host what is missing to be more sustainable.
 (S)he may not have even thought about it!

 I remember when going to Ubud, Bali, I was shocked because people there are not educated about the damage of plastic.
 The guide we had in the rice fields just took an empty bottle I had in my hands and threw it in the fields.
 He didn’t understand why I picked it up.
 Well, sometimes we just need to educate people who did not have the chance to get this information.